STEM OPT Extension

 • Print, sign and date your STEM OPT I-20 in blue ink.
 Do not forget to upload your STEM OPT I-20 or it may result in a delay or denial.

-If for any reason you receive a Rejection, Denial, or a Request for Evidence (RFE) Notice from USCIS, or if you receive your application materials back from the postal/shipping service, DO NOT resend the materials.
-Inform ISSC by completing the OPT/STEM USCIS Notice Upload eForm for further advisement.
+• If for any reason you receive a Rejection, Denial, or a Request for Evidence (RFE) Notice from USCIS, complete the OPT/STEM USCIS Notice Upload eForm for further advisement.

 Changing your Address while your Application is Pending:

 Please remember, USCIS processes and approves your application, NOT ASU.
-Therefore, you should contact USCIS (1-800-375-5283) regarding application issues and/or delays.
+Therefore, you should contact USCIS regarding application issues and/or delays.
 USCIS cannot change requested start/end dates nor can they change your completion dates.
-Once submitted, the only way to edit anything in your application will be to request USCIS to withdraw your case.
-You MUST speak with an ISSC advisor prior to requesting application withdrawal from USCIS.

 • If your application is still processing after their currently posted processing times, you may submit a case inquiry with USCIS regarding their delay in processing times.